cptpcrd/pyprctl/docs/index.rst

 ``pyprctl``, however, makes **no attempt** to synchronize any changes it makes to a thread's UIDs/GIDs/capabilities.
 In fact, when changing UIDs/GIDs it deliberately works around glibc/musl's UID/GID synchronization.
 If you use ``pyprctl``'s capability manipulation functions in multithreaded programs, you are responsible for synchronizing any changes across threads (if this is necessary to properly secure your application).

-(Note: ``python-prctl`` doesn't link against libpsx, so it behaves the same way!
+(Note: ``python-prctl`` doesn't link against libpsx, so it behaves largely the same way!
 It just doesn't document this.)

 Platform support
 ================